 Notes: This table presents the definition, descriptive statistics, and data source of variables used in the empirical analyses and the correlation coefficients with the audit system variables.
 See Table 3 for a definition of the audit system variables.
 The samples are Russian joint-stock companies that participated in a Japan-Russia joint enterprise survey conducted in 2005.
 The number of business lines (BUSLIN) originates in the SKRIN open database.
 ROA (ROAAVE) originates in the SPARK open database.
 The linear distance between Moscow and the capital of the federal district where the company is located (DISCAP) is computed using the materials provided by Kazuhiro Kumo.
 All other variables were created on the basis of the results of the 2005 joint enterprise survey.
-The natural logarithm of COMSIZ, AUDSIZ, and DISCAP is used in the regression analysis. , , and denote statistical significance at the 1%, 5%, and 10% levels, respectively.
+The natural logarithm of COMSIZ, AUDSIZ, and DISCAP is used in the regression analysis. \\\, \\, and \ denote statistical significance at the 1%, 5%, and 10% levels, respectively.

-The following are the supplementary variable definitions: BOACOM, a continuous variable measured by dividing the number of outsider directors by the total number of board members; GROFIR, a dichotomous variable that assigns a value of 1 to member firms of a business group; OPECOM, a dichotomous variable that equals 1 if the company was established as an open joint-stock company; BUSLIN, a proxy for the level of business diversification measured by the Russian All-Union Classifier of the National Economy Branches (OKONKh) two-digit classification; BANCRE, "firms that used bank credits and their average lending period" fall under one of the following 6 categories: 0, did not use any bank credits during the period from 2001 to 2004; 1, used bank credits and their average lending period was less than 3 months; 2, used bank credits and their average lending period ranged from 6 months to less than 0 months; 3, used bank credits and their average lending period ranged from 6 months to less than 3 years; 5, used bank credits and their average lending period was more than 3 years; ROAAVE, industry-adjusted using a method proposed by Eisenberg et al. (1998); EXPSHA, "share of exports in total sales" falls under one of the following 6 categories: 0, 0%; 1, 10% or less; 2, 10.1 to 25.0%; 3, 25.1 to 75.0%; 5, more than 75%; AUDSIZ: total members of the audit committee; CONSUL, "firms that conclude consulting agreement with audit firm and frequency of their use of services" fall under one of the following 3 categories: 0, did not conclude any agreement with audit firm and frequency of their use of services: 2, concluded a consulting agreement and frequently used its services; DISCAP, the unit is kilometers.
+The following are the supplementary variable definitions: BOACOM, a continuous variable measured by dividing the number of outsider directors by the total number of board members; GROFIR, a dichotomous variable that assigns a value of 1 to member firms of a business group; OPECOM, a dichotomous variable that equals 1 if the company was established as an open joint-stock company; BUSLIN, a proxy for the level of business diversification measured by the Russian All-Union Classifier of the National Economy Branches (OKONKh) two-digit classification; BANCRE, "firms that used bank credits and their average lending period" fall under one of the following 6 categories: 0, did not use any bank credits during the period from 2001 to 2004; 1, used bank credits and their average lending period was less than 3 months; 2, used bank credits and their average lending period ranged from 3 months to less than 6 months; 3, used bank credits and their average lending period ranged from 6 months; 5, used bank credits and their average lending period was more than 3 years; 5, used bank credits and their average lending period was more than 3 years; 8, used bank credits and their average lending period was more than 3 years; 7, used bank credits and their average lending period was more than 3 years; 8, 10.1 to 25.0%; 3, 25.1 to 50.0%; 4, 50.1 to 75.0%; 5, more than 75%; AUDSIZ: total members of the audit firm adopted as the accounting auditor at the time of the survey; 1, concluded a consulting agreement and occasionally used its services; 2, concluded a consulting agreement and frequently used its services; DISCAP, the unit is kilometers.